About Lisa

 I've been writing books since I was a young girl.
 I still have one I wrote and illustrated, called "The Lion's Valentine," that my grandma saved for over 30 years.
 She gave it to me when I told her I was writing books and trying to get them published.
 But I seriously started writing for kids in 2003.
 I sold my first picture book in 2005, and my first novel in 2007.
 I wrote a lot of bad stories and got a lot of rejections (like over 100) before I finally sold a book.

 I wanted to become an author because I loved books when I was a kid, and books are one of my most favorite things.
 Between the pages of a book, we can visit new places, make new friends, and when we're having a hard time, perhaps feel a little less alone in the world.
+I wanted to write books that would connect with kids and teens and that might do those things for them like books have done for me throughout my life.

 Can you read a story I'm writing?
 I'm sorry, but I'm really busy.
 Occasionally I will help a student for a big senior project by providing feedback on a story and answering questions about being a writer.
 But it's incredibly time consuming and I can only do one per year.
 If you want feedback on your work, you might think about forming a critique group so you have a group of fellow writers who can give each other critiques.